ImangazalievM/CleanArchitectureManifest/README.md

 #### ResourceManager

-In some cases we need to get a string or a number from resources and use it in Presenter or domain layer.
+In some cases, we need to get a string or a number from resources and use it in Presenter or domain layer.
 But we know that we can't use Context class.
-To resolve this problem we must use special class that called ResourceManager.
+To resolve this problem we must use a special class that called ResourceManager.
 Let's create an interface for this one:

 ```java
 public interface ResourceManager {